minvws/nl-rdo-dusi-portal/README.md

   docker-compose up --build --remove-orphans
   ```

-- A script that checks the develop environment is run when `docker-compose up` is run.
+- A script that checks the develop environment is run when `docker-compose up`
+is run.
-- This script will report any problems and try to make suggestions on how to resolve things.
+- This script will report any problems and try to make suggestions
+on how to resolve things.
-- These suggestions can usually be run inside the Docker container <br>
+- These suggestions can usually be run inside the Docker container
  (using `docker-compose exec assessment-web some-command`).

 - Docker-compose might show this warning: